 Intrusive Thoughts: Fear and Function

 When my oldest was little, he had a lovie that we called “Blue Lovie.”
 He had a second lovie, that was exactly the same with the exception of it’s color.
-He called this second lovie, “Stewart,” which always seemed hilarious to me - the fact that one had a descriptor and the other a name.
+He called this second lovie, “Stewart,” which always seemed funny to me - the fact that one had a descriptor and the other a name.

 Anyway, I digress.
 The point is, he loved Blue Lovie.
 It went everywhere with him and was the fourth member of our family for a while.